brson/toolchain-horizons/blogpost-claude-synth.md

 - Consider if you really need that dep

 If you're an application author:
-- You probably don't care as much, but know that your MSRV is determined by your most aggressive dependency
+- You probably don't care as much, but your MSRV is determined by your most aggressive dependency
 - Want to support older systems?
-Audit your deps
+Audit your deps first

+I'm not saying "never use dependencies."
+That would be silly, and I've written enough from-scratch code in my life to know it's usually a mistake.
-I'm not saying "never use dependencies" - that would be silly.
-But the cost is real and it's higher than I expected.
+But the cost is real and higher than I expected.
 A single `rand` or `futures` dependency cuts out five years of Rust history.

 This isn't necessarily bad.
 Rust is evolving fast, and that's part of what makes it exciting.
 But it's a tradeoff: innovation vs compatibility.
 Other ecosystems made different choices.

+The Rust I helped build at Mozilla obsessed over backwards compatibility, and I'm proud of that work.
+But the Rust ecosystem is its own thing now, with its own values and priorities.
+Watching it evolve from the sidelines is fascinating, even when it goes directions I wouldn't have chosen.

 Anyway, full results and the experiment code are [on GitHub](https://github.com/brson/dep-tool-comp).

+---

+## Postscript: On writing this with Claude Code

+I wrote most of this post by hand, but I used Claude Code to help me run the experiments and organize the data.
+This was exactly the kind of tedious-but-straightforward automation work that AI is good at: binary searching through toolchain versions, running builds in Docker containers, collecting and formatting results.

+The funny thing is,
+I still had to know what I was doing.
+Claude helped me avoid a bunch of stupid mistakes with iterator adapters and error handling, but it also confidently suggested things that were wrong, and I had to know enough to catch them.

+It's a useful tool.
+Not a replacement for understanding, but a way to move faster when you do understand.
+Kind of like a really helpful but occasionally overconfident intern.

+I'm not sure what to make of it yet.

 ---